aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 current values of the inputs.

 A sequential circuit transforms a sequence of values into another sequence.
-In a purely functional language, a solution is to write functions that operate on lists rather than single values.
+To model such a circuit in a purely functional language, we need to write functions that operate on *sequence* objects rather than single values.
-In the sequential implementation of the GCD below, I have introduced an additional *enable* input to notify the circuit that a new pair `(a, b)` is available:
+A naive implementation could use lists like in the example below:

 ```racket
 (define (gcd-step e a b ra rb)